ADVISORI Logo

 • Review of the ecosystem (partners, community, training offerings)

-• Evaluation of long-term strategy and roadmap of the vendor
+• Evaluation of the vendor's long-term strategy and roadmap

 How can the ROI of an RPA initiative be calculated?

-Calculating the Return on Investment (ROI) for RPA initiatives is crucial for justifying investments and prioritizing automation projects.
+Calculating the return on investment (ROI) for RPA initiatives is essential for justifying investments and prioritizing automation projects.
 A sound ROI analysis considers both quantitative and qualitative factors and should go beyond pure cost savings.

 • One-time costs: Software licenses, implementation, process analysis, development, testing